Orama-Interactive/Pixelorama/CONTRIBUTING.md

   [Static typing](https://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/static_typing.html) is used in the code, so please make sure the code in your PRs also use it.
 - Avoid including unneeded files in your commits.
 This is true mostly for Main.tscn and other scenes, as Godot likes to change them by itself.
 If you haven't made changes to scenes, please **do NOT** include them in your commits.
 - Please have **Trim Trailing Whitespace On Save** enabled.
 This makes for cleaner VCS diffs.
 It's usually considered good practice to avoid trailing whitespace in files, and to make sure all files end with a single blank line.
-  You can enable **Text Editor > Files > Trim Trailing Whitespace On Save** in the Editor Settings to do this automatically in the script editor
+  You can enable **Text Editor > Files > Trim Trailing Whitespace On Save** in the Editor Settings to do this automatically in the script editor.
 - Make sure your branch is up to date with the master branch.
 If it's not, please rebase it, if it's possible.
 - If your PR is closing an issue, make sure to let us know.
 - If you are adding new UI elements with text, please include the new strings in the `Translations.pot` file.
 Do not include them in the other `*.po` files.